kahramankostas/GeMID/README.md

 ## 004-Final Evaluation With MonIoTr

 In this section, we test the generalizability of the selected features and algorithms using the MonIoTr dataset, which contains data collected from sites in two different countries using different devices.
 This test will also provide insights into the generalizability of alternative methods.
 We test the generalizability of our method and other methods using the MonIoTr dataset.
 Specifically, we utilized the US, US-VPN, UK, and UK-VPN sessions of the MonIoTr dataset.
 To better demonstrate generalization, we tested these datasets in CV, SS, and DD cases.
 In CV, we used each session individually.
 In SS, we used each country both normally and with VPN, In DD, we used data collected from different country sites as training and test data.
-The results of the approaches are shown in Table I. (see [ClassificationWithRF.ipynb](https://github.com/kahramankostas/GeMoDI/blob/main/004-FinalEvaluationWithMonIoTr/GeMoDI/003-ClassificationWithRF%20.ipynb))
+The results of the approaches are shown in Table I. (see [ClassificationWithRF.ipynb](https://github.com/kahramankostas/GeMID/blob/main/004-FinalEvaluationWithMonIoTr/GeMID/003-ClassificationWithRF%20.ipynb))

   <img src="./imgs/table.png" alt="drawing" width="800"/>\
-  *Application of GeMoDI, CICFlowmeter, IoTDevID, kitsune methods in different ways to MonIoTr dataset.*
+  *Application of GeMID, CICFlowmeter, IoTDevID, kitsune methods in different ways to MonIoTr dataset.*

 # License